 What is unique about Studio43 Pro headphones?

-It is popularly said that the eye will eat before the mouth-so it is with this headphones.
+It is popularly said that the eye will eat before the mouth-so it is with these headphones.
 From the moment your delivery comes and you intend to unbox it, you will see that having Studio43 is a delight.
 The first time the delivery came, I admired its luxe appearance and elegant materials, especially when taking affordability into account.
 The headphones have a sleek, sturdy look which not many on-ears in its price range can match.

 In fact, Studio43 headphones are built with a sense of ergonomics in mind.
 The headband is dressed in soft-touch leather that feels as premium as it looks and comes super-bendable to where you can nearly straighten it out without breaking it.